 Interruptions of supplies from our key suppliers, including results from catastrophes such as hurricanes, earthquakes, floods or terrorist activities, could disrupt production or impact our ability to increase or maintain production and sales.
 All copper and aluminum rod used in our North American operations is externally sourced, and our largest supplier of copper rod accounted for approximately 90% of our North American purchases in 2012 while our largest supplier of aluminum rod accounted for approximately 70% of our North American purchases in 2012.
-Our European operations purchase copper and aluminum rod from many suppliers with each supplier generally providing a small percentage of the total copper and aluminum rod purchased while operations in ROW internally providing a small percentage of the total amount of rom materials purchased.
+Our European operations purchase copper and aluminum rod from many suppliers with each supplier generally providing a small percentage of the total copper and aluminum rod purchased while operations in ROW internally providing a small percentage of the total amount of round production needs and obtain cathode and ingots from various sources with each supplier generally providing a small percentage of the total amount of raw materials purchased.
 Any unanticipated problems with our copper or aluminum rod suppliers could have a material adverse effect on our business.
 Additionally, we use a limited number of sources for most of the other raw materials that we do not produce.
 We do not have long-term or volume purchase agreements with most of our suppliers, and may have limited options in the short-term for alternative supply if these suppliers fail to continue the supply of material or components for any reason, including their business failure, inability to obtain raw materials or financial difficulties.
 Moreover, identifying and accessing alternative sources may increase our costs.

-• We source and sell products globally and are exposed to fluctuations in foreign currency exchange rates.
+We source and sell products globally and are exposed to fluctuations in foreign currency exchange rates.

 We manufacture and sell products and finance operations throughout the world and are exposed to the impact of foreign currency fluctuations on our results of operations.
 Also, our consolidated financial results are presented in U.S. dollars; therefore, a change in the value of currencies may adversely impact our net financial statements after currency remeasurements and translation to U.S. dollars.
 In addition, devaluations of currencies, such as the devaluation of the Venezuelan Bolivar in 2013, could negatively affect the value of our earnings from, and the assets located, in those markets.
 Although we hedge certain foreign currency transactions, there is still risk associated with changes in foreign currency exchange rates.
-See Note 24 - Subsequent Events for further discussion regarding the devaluation of the Venezuelan Bolivar.
+See Note 23 - Subsequent Events for further discussion regarding the devaluation of the Venezuelan Bolivar.